 For decades, the provision of safe, reliable power at a reasonable cost has been the central mission of America’s utilities.
 Maintaining this reliability is a monumental feat.
 The fact that we take it for granted that flipping a switch will turn on the lights is a testament to the engineering prowess of the electric power industry.
 But despite this historically reliable option, distributed solar moved from the niche of the independent-minded and into the mainstream.

 The falling costs of hardware, new financing options, and the reform of energy markets cleared the way for a solar wave.
 All over the country, investing in solar energy for a home or business just started to make sense from a financial perspective; companies started cutting energy costs by up to 80%.
 Homeowners and businesses saw a positive return on investment in front of them and took the plunge.
 Return on investment will continue to be the motivating factor for many, but what’s behind this parallel wave of emotional buyers who weren’t swayed by the financial case?

 Seeking security in uncertain times

 When peak TOU was during the day, solar panels were producing at optimum levels, providing the highest cost savings to consumers.
 The peak TOU shift to the late afternoon through evening hours means consumers will pay a relative premium to wash clothes, prepare meals, use the computer and do daily tasks.
-Amidst this change people naturally wonder whether their bills will spike and whether their electricity will remain affordable.
+Amidst this change people naturally wonder whether their utility bills will spike and if electricity bills will remain affordable.